hfu/cun/README.md

 Nothing in the present Charter shall impair the inherent right of inidividual or collective self-defense if an armed attach occurs against a Member of the United Nations, until the Security Council has take measures necessary to maintain international peace and security.
 Measures taken by Members in the exercise of this right of self-defence shall be immediately reported to the Security Council and shall not in any way affect the authority and responsibility of the Security Council under the present Charter to take at any time such action as it deems necessary in order to maintain or restore international peace and security.

-## CHAPTER VIII: Regional arrangements
+## Chapter VIII: Regional arrangements

 ### Article 52